Robrowno/rally-blog/README.md

 - Contact
 - Profile

-All of these models were house within one app, the rallyApp.
+All of these models were housed within one app, the rallyApp.
 I could very well have seperated some of these out in to seperate apps but due to the relatively small scale of the site, I deemed it fine to keep them all within one app.